Raztsook/ML/README.md

 ## By
 Raz Tsook

-## Project Brief
+## Description

-This project focuses on extracting text from patent websites, comparing various clustering methods, and implementing the chosen model in a web application.
-Here is a step-by-step overview of the process:
+This project extracts text from patent websites, compares clustering methods, and provides an application to group patent claims.

 1. **Extracting Patent Claims**:
    - I started by extracting the text of patent claims from Google Patents websites using web scraping techniques.
 This involved parsing the HTML content of the patent pages to retrieve the claims.